 Mohave ground squirrel (Xerospermophilus mohavensis) is a state listed Threatened species.
 This species habitats include chenopod scrub, Joshua tree woodland, and Mojavean desert scrub.
-The project site is directly adjacent to active mining activities.
-This species is known to avoid rocky areas and the site is directly west of rocky hills and there are rock outcrops on site.
-The project site does not provide suitable habitat for this species.
-This species is not present.
+This species has the potential to be present.

 3.7 Critical Habitat

 Critical habitat is designated by USFWS for endangered and threatened species per the federal ESA (16 U.S.C. § 1533 (a)(3)), and to the extent prudent and determinable.
 Special management of critical habitat, including measures for water quality and quantity, host animals and plants, food availability, pollinators, sunlight, and specific soil types is required to ensure the long-term survival and recovery of the identified species.
 Critical habitat designation delineates all suitable habitat for the species.
 The project site is not located within federally designated critical habitat.